C0nw0nk/Nginx-Lua-Anti-DDoS/README.md

 Limit IP requests / Flooding

+Ability to use Remote servers for Anti-DDoS data/key storage

+Ability to use redis cache server for anti-ddos protection

+Ability to use memcached server for anti-ddos protection

 Automatically turn on Under Attack mode if DDoS detected

 I am Under Attack Mode (DDoS Authentication HTML Page)